 BETCHA BY GOLLY WOW

-Whose blue wail is this glittering alone
+Whose blue wail could this be rising alone,

-as sapphire necklace of tight knitted notes
+whose sapphire necklace of loose knitted notes

-pulling bipolar box cars in their flow
+pulling bipolar box cars in its flow,

-to exit St. Clair Village under steam2.
+exiting St. Clair Village under steam2?

-{bare}ly brushing our naked neck late nights
+barely brushing my naked neck those nights

-with May feathers of whistled {melody}
+with May lilacs of radio melody

 ——————————————-